 This is the blog of Curtis Bright, a mathematician and computer scientist from the University of Waterloo.
+[Update 2021: I have joined the University of Windsor as an assistant professor.]
 More generally, I am especially fascinated by the process of learning, to the point where I engage in new activities solely so I can examine myself improving.
 In that vein, I would like to posit the following conjecture:

 You become great at something if and only if you spend a lot of time doing it.